 What’s Going On

 Google Ads recently updated its policy to prohibit advertisers that place ads for employment, housing, or credit services from targeting or excluding ads “based on gender, age, parental status, marital status, or ZIP code.”
-These changes will take effect by the end of 2020, and will significantly affect targeting options available to builders.
+These changes will take effect October 19th, and will significantly affect targeting options available to builders.

 As a builder, you already know that the federal Fair Housing Act explicitly prohibits landlords and sellers from discriminating against potential renters or buyers on the basis of race, national origin, religion, sex, familial status, or disability. (“Family status” includes a ban on discriminating against families with children or someone who is pregnant.)
 This applies to the advertising of units, as well as who actually gets to sign the lease or the mortgage and what they have to pay.